rssalessio/ModelFreeActiveExplorationRL/README.md

 # Model Free Active Exploration in Reinforcement Learning

-This repository hosts the code accompanying the paper "A Model-Free Exploration Strategy for Reinforcement Learning", published at NeurIPS 2023.
+This repository hosts the code accompanying the paper "Model-Free Active Exploration in Reinforcement Learning", published at NeurIPS 2023.
 Our study approaches the exploration problem in Reinforcement Learning (RL) from an information-theoretical viewpoint and presents a novel, efficient, and entirely model-free solution.

 **Authors**: Alessio Russo, Alexandre Proutiere \
 **Code author**: Alessio Russo\